presslabs/mobile-theme/readme.txt

 Donate link: http://www.presslabs.com/
 Requires at least: 3.5
 Tested up to: 3.5.1
-Stable tag: 1.1
+Stable tag: 1.2
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 This plugin switches the current theme to the mobile one when it detects a mobile device.
-This plugin works only on PressLabs servers!

 == Description ==

 This plugin switches the current theme to the mobile one when it detects a mobile device.
-This plugin works only on PressLabs servers!

 = Github repository =
 https://github.com/PressLabs/mobile-theme